voltdatalab/prego/what.md

 ### About Prego!

-Prego! is a quick reference guide compiling numerous tools for data journalism or other data/map-related projects.
+Prego! is a quick reference guide compiling numerous tools to manipulate, analyze, visualize and read data.

 It is meant to be a simple, easy website where people come to look for resources and tools to create data journalism-related or other kind of projects.

-### What does Prego! means?
+### What does Prego! mean?

 Interjection
 *from Italian*